Buzz (band): Forming process

 In 1998.
 Buzz began its formation after guitarist Son Sung-hee heard of drummer Kim Ye-jun was popular for playing the drums at Sangmun High School although dance music had been dominating the Korean music scene with the advent of Seo Tai-ji and Boys in 1992.

 After a year, Son and Kim joined Aiwon Entertainment and was suggested to fill the rest of the band.
 After some time, Son and Kim met with the Yun Woo-Hyun, who signed the contract with Aiwon Entertainment before the two.
-Eventually, Aiwon Entertainment hired Shin Jun-ki and Min Kyung-hoon.
+Eventually, Aiwon Entertainment hired Shin Jun-ki and Park Jeong-hoon, who was replaced by Min Kyung-hoon in 2002.

 In 2000, the pop-rock band Buzz was formed, a band formed by the long-activated youths in the underground market who all had the wish to perform in a band.

 2003–2007: Debut and successful first albums

-Buzz made their official debut with the album "Morning Of Buzz" on October 11, 2003.
+Buzz made their official debut with the album "Morning of Buzz" on October 11, 2003.
 Following their debut album, Buzz's second album, "Buzz Effect", was released on March 3, 2005.
 It contains several songs, such as "Coward", "Thorn" and "Travel to me".
 In their third album "Perfect", the song "You Don't Know Men" was well received.
 On May 17, 2007, Buzz disbanded temporarily due to the members' military service.
-Min was confirmed to continue solo activities while the members are serving the military.
+Min was confirmed to continue solo activities while the members were in the military.
 On June 25, 2007, Buzz released their last single, "Love Is My Heart, Part 2".